yubiyoy/themusicvault/src/main/resources/static/README.md

 * I use GitHub Desktop to commit my changes to the git repository.
 * I open the whole repository in IntelliJ Idea.
 * I open the frontend folder (src/main/resources/static) with "Open folder" in VSC.
-* I have installed the VSC extension Thunder Client in VSC - so that I can test my REST routes.
+* I have installed the VSC extension **Thunder** Client in VSC - and use it to test my REST routes.
-* I have installed the VSC extension leet-html in VSC and thus template literal strings containing HTML in my JS code gets highlighted nicely.
+* I have installed the VSC extension **leet-html** in VSC and thus template literal strings containing HTML in my JS code gets highlighted nicely.
 * I use the CSS framework Bootstrap - which saves how much own CSS I have to write and helps me make the frontend application responsive.
 * I use vanilla JS and try to write in a modern style with the code divided into different ES-modules.
 * I use a local instance of MySQL and my database name is **jacobWebApp**.
 I save a database dump of the database as an sql file in the repo, so that I can restore the database if I need to and others can install it.
 It is stored in src/main/resources/db-dump.